Himalayan Yoga Academy

 3. Mano Dharana (Mind Relaxation)

-One of the best ways to create good atmosphere in physical, mental, energy, emotional levels and protect our joints and muscles is to keep moving mindfully and changing our posture from time to time.
-These joint movements are an accessible and gentle way to incorporate therapeutic movements in our daily life.
-They improve circulation, remove stiffness and tension, relieve the nervous system and can be done by anyone.
-It regulates the contraction of muscles that enhances the ability and mobility of muscles and joints.
-Physiologically, just the stretching is not flexibility, in fact, the mobility and ability of Joints and muscles is called flexibility.
-These are also a good way to warm-up before our yoga practice.
-It keeps us safe and risk free.
+One of the best ways to create a good atmosphere in physical, mental, energy, and emotional levels and protect our joints and muscles is to keep moving mindfully and changing our posture from time to time.
+These joint movements are an accessible and gentle way to incorporate therapeutic movements in our daily lives.
+They improve circulation, remove stiffness and tension, and relieve the nervous system, and can be done by anyone.
+It regulates the contraction of muscles that enhancing the ability and mobility of muscles and joints.
+Physiologically, just stretching is not flexibility; in fact, the mobility and ability of Joints and muscles is called flexibility.
+These are also a good way to warm up before our yoga practice.
+It keeps us safe and risk-free.
 Stay healthy and happy.

 Article By : Yogacharya Subodh Simkhada